clinicedc/edc/README.md

 (python 3.6 and Django 2.0+ required)

-Some more recent examples of EDC's using this codebase:
+Recent examples of EDC's using this codebase:

 ### The Ambition Study